agustinbutrico/FavoritePriorities/README.md

     Run the game.

+## Configuration

-## On first launch, the mod will automatically generate a configuration file where you can:
+    On first launch, the mod will automatically generate a configuration file on BepInEx/conf folder.

-    Change the default priorities assigned to each button.
+    Here you can modify the default priorities assigned to each button and all the key bindings.

-    Modify the key bindings for quickly changing priorities.

-    Enable or disable the in-game quick priority menu.
+## Default Priorities:

+    Priority1 = NearDeath,MostHealth,Progress

+    Priority2 = MostArmor,LeastShield,Slowest

+    Priority3 = Fastest,MostArmor,LeastShield

+    Priority4 = Fastest,MostShield,Progress

+    Priority5 = MostHealth,MostArmor,MostShield

 ## Default Key binds:

-    Toggle menu: Tab

     Priority button 1: Alpha6